Is CSC Steel a Value Trap? (Part 1 of 2)

 Ornasteel Holding Berhad was renamed CSC Steel Holdings Berhad in 2008.

-• On average about 18% of the revenue is from exports.
+• On average about 13% of the revenue is from exports.

 • In 2009 the market was affected by the US financial crisis.
 Then in 2004/15, the market was affected by the excess steelmaking capacity in China.
+Of course, in 2020, we had Covid-19.

-CSC Steel Revenue Profile
+CSC Steel revenue history

-Chart 5: CSC Steel Revenue History
+Chart 3: Revenue History

-• 0.15 for revenue
+• 0.18 for revenue.

-• 0.77 for the operating profits
+• 0.77 for the operating profits.

 • During 2008 – 2010, the average gross margin was 11 %.

-• From 2017 to 2019, the average gross margin was 5 %
+• From 2020 to 2022, the average gross margin was 5 %.

 Apart from the revenue and profit challenges, CSC Steel had 2 poor investments both of which were made in 2012 into:

-• CSC Bio-Coal Sdn Bhd
+• CSC Bio-Coal Sdn Bhd.

-• Tatt Giap Steel Centre
+• Tatt Giap Steel Centre.

 CSC Bio-Coal